StevenMicheletti/poolparty/README.md

 ### A Pool-Seq Bioinformatic Pipeline (ver 0.76)

 A BASH pipeline to align and analyze paired-end NGS data.

+Current citation: "Micheletti SJ and SR Narum.
+2018.
+Utility of pooled sequencing for association mapping in nonmodel organisms.
+Molecular Ecology Resources 10.1111/1755-0998.12784"

 # Getting Started